IAngelIi/genetrydash.github.io/README.md

 Finally finished the TODO list, now i will be looking for bugs and new features to add,and i can finally get some sleep.

+Update: Its time for EverywhereDash V2 , and will be renamed to GenetryDash